connortbot/starbit/README.md

 User Reqs:
 - Lower damage/tick
+- Movement cooldown on fleets
+- Win condition of owning >70% of the Galaxy.
 - Owning systems gets you more GES/tick
 - Stay in system for multiple ticks to get control
 - List of your fleets on the right side